 I value social theory for its rhetoric: the potential for profundity to arise from abstraction.
-While my admiration for social theory developed during my studies of mainstream mathematical economic models of decision-making (rationality, sophisticated probabilistic beliefs, Bayesian updating, etc.), I hold faith in the potential of boundedly rational models of decision-making and non-mathematical theory to illustrate economic phenomena.
+While my admiration for social theory developed during my studies of mainstream mathematical economic models of decision-making (rationality, sophisticated probabilistic beliefs, Bayesian updating, etc.), I hold faith in the potential of boundedly rational models of decision-making, as well as elaborate qualitative theory, to illustrate economic phenomena.

 Seemingly Rational Choice